QARANC.co.uk Find Extra Work

 Canadian Nursing Services Grave

-The photograph of a Canadian Nursing Services Grave below is of the gravestone of Nursing Sister A.E Whitely of the Canadian Nursing Service who died on the 21 April 1918.
+The photograph of a Canadian Nursing Services Grave below is of the gravestone of Sister A.E Whitely of the Canadian Nursing Service who died on the 21 April 1918.

 Canadian Nursing Services Grave